The Philobiblon

-The Philobiblon is a collection of essays concerning the acquisition, preservation, and organization of books written by the mediaeval bibliophile Richard de Bury shortly before his death in 1345.
-The purposes of the Philobiblion were "to encourage the pursuit of learning contained in books; to justify the time and money [de Bury] spent on them; and to give practical advice for the formation of running of a library.
+The Philobiblon, or The Love of Books, is a collection of essays concerning the acquisition, preservation, and organization of books, written by the medieval English bibliophile Richard de Bury shortly before his death in 1345.
+The purposes of the Philobiblon were "to encourage the pursuit of learning contained in books; to justify the time and money [de Bury] spent on them; and to give practical advice for the formation of running of a library."
 Written in Latin, as was the custom of the day, it is separated into twenty chapters, each covering a different topic relating to book collecting.

-There was a dispute as to whether de Bury was the actual author of the Philobiblon.
-The controversy began as a result of the bishop's own biographer, Chambres, neglecting to mention the book at all in de Bury's biography.
-Many thought that de Bury's chaplain, Robert Holkot, was the author and there was substantial evidence that this was the case.
-Today, however, most experts agree that the work is de Bury's, chiefly due to the revealing and autobiographical nature of the book.
+Whether or not de Bury was the actual author of the Philobiblon has been disputed.
+The controversy began because Bishop de Bury's biographer Chambres neglects to mention the book at all in de Bury's biography.
+It was once thought that de Bury's chaplain, Robert Holkot, was the author and a substantial body of evidence was gathered to argue that this was the case.
+Today, however, most experts agree that the work is indeed de Bury's, chiefly due to the revealing and autobiographical nature of the book.

 Background

 According to one scholar, the Philobiblon is "one of the longest extant medieval texts on the subject of library management."
-In it are several innovations such as the practices for circulation control among the students of the college, using at times an open-stack rather than the dominant closed-stack system.
-Fifteenth century scholars cited it often.
-Thomas Kempis, the author of the devotional book The Imitation of Christ, borrowed a whole chapter of the Philobiblon for one of his works, and Mathaus Hummel read from it during the opening of the University of Freiburg.
+In it are several innovations such as the practices for circulation control among the students of Durham College, Oxford, using at times an open-stack rather than the dominant closed-stack system.
+Fifteenth-century scholars cited the work often.
+Thomas à Kempis, author of the devotional book The Imitation of Christ, borrowed a whole chapter of the Philobiblon for one of his works, and Mathaus Hummel read from it during the opening of the University of Freiburg.

 The Philobiblon references the Vulgate version of the Bible so frequently that these quotations make up approximately one-fourteenth of the entire book.

 As to de Bury's legacy, it was said about the Philobiblon: "it is the sole memorial of one who loved books so much in an age and country that loved them so little."